Skip to content

 How does ACPR view fintech-bank stacks?

-Recognised, but ACPR expects clear accountability allocation between the partner bank and the fintech, documented in the contract and reflected in the governance map.
-Vague “we use bank X for services” descriptions do not satisfy.
+Recognised, but ACPR expects clear accountability allocation between the partner institution and the fintech, documented in the contract and reflected in the governance map and safeguarding section.
+Vague descriptions of relying on a partner do not satisfy.

-- Engage ACPR’s pôle Fintech-Innovation before drafting begins; surface concerns early.
+• CEO: engage ACPR’s pôle Fintech-Innovation before drafting begins; surface structural concerns early.

-- Build the dossier in French from the start.
+• Head of Legal: build the dossier in French from the start, against the dossier-type.
 Translation as an afterthought is visible.

-- Build the ICT/DORA framework against the actual Article 28 register layout — it becomes a live submission after grant.
+• CTO: build the ICT/DORA framework against the actual register layout — it becomes a live submission after grant.

-- Plan the post-grant reporting catalogue (SURFI, TRACFIN, CESOP, IPR, ACPR conduct) alongside the application.
+• CFO / MLRO: plan the post-grant reporting catalogue (SURFI, TRACFIN, CESOP, IPR, ACPR conduct) alongside the application, and put worked own-funds numbers in the capital plan.

 Related: Where to base your EMI · TRACFIN — filing in France · EMI licence in Spain